 “About 10 percent of asteroids spin very fast, meaning with a two- to three-hour rotation period, and it’s most likely due to the sun spinning them up,” says Marsset.

 This spinning phenomenon is known as the YORP effect (or, the Yarkovsky-O’Keefe-Radzievskii-Paddack effect, named after the scientists who discovered it), which refers to the effect of solar radiation, or photons, on small, nearby bodies such as asteroids.
-While asteroids reflect most of this radiation back into space, a fraction of these photons is absorbed, then reemitted as heat, and also momentum.
+While asteroids reflect most of this radiation back into space, a fraction of these photons are absorbed, then reemitted as heat, and also momentum.
 This creates a small force that, over millions of years, can cause the asteroid to spin faster.

 Astronomers have observed the YORP effect on a handful of asteroids in the past.
 To confirm a similar effect is acting on 6478 Gault, researchers will have to detect its spin through light curves — measurements of the asteroid’s brightness over time.
 The challenge will be to see through the asteroid’s considerable dust tail, which can obscure key portions of the asteroid’s light.